 2016

-Travelogues: Fifteen Superlative Days, dos-a-dos book, digital print with watercolour
+Travelogues: Fifteen Superlative Days, digital print with added watercolour